unccd/Prais4-reporting-manual/SO3.md

 #### Limitations of the SPI-based estimates

 - While the SPI is recommended as a well-established, flexible and robust drought index to quantify drought hazard on a global scale, it only quantifies the meteorological deficits, since it is solely based on precipitation, and other types of drought (e.g., hydrological, agricultural) may not be well captured.
 Moreover, in regions with very low and/or a high proportion of months with zero precipitation, the SPI values should be used and interpreted with caution; the application of the SPEI might be more appropriate in such regions.
 Being aware of this limitation, the national expert may highlight areas where estimates based on the SPI may not produce sufficiently accurate results and may base the estimates on alternative indexes.
+A discussion of SPI limitations can be found in section 1.5 of the [“Good Practice Guidance for National Reporting on UNCCD Strategic Objective 3](https://www.unccd.int/publications/good-practice-guidance-national-reporting-unccd-strategic-objective-3-mitigate-adapt)

+- Hyper arid areas are included in the default SPI data provided.
+However, the index values over these areas should be considered carefully given the limitations of drought index computation over such areas.
+These limitations may lead to an over or underestimation of drought events in hyper arid areas.

-- Because of the natural climate variability, any observed changes or trends in the proportion of land under drought over the short baseline and reporting time frames should be interpreted with caution.
-Anomalies and uncertainties in the estimates should be described in the “Qualitative Assessment” field.
+- Because of the natural climate variability, any observed changes or trends in the proportion of land under drought over the reporting time frames should be interpreted with caution.
+Anomalies and uncertainties in the estimates should be described in the “Comments for the above table” field.

-- The adopted timescale, based on the 12-month cycle, might not always be suitable for characterizing drought impacts in some environments where other aggregation periods, e.g., 24 months, might be more appropriate.
+- The adopted timescale made available through the GMID default data, based on the 12-month cycle, might not always be suitable for characterizing drought impacts in some environments.
+If Parties use their own data they should determine if other aggregation periods, e.g., 24 months, might be more appropriate.

 ### 3.1.6.
 Summary (main actions)

 Key actions for reporting drought hazard intensity values are as follows:

-1. **Select precipitation dataset**: Parties may decide to use the default data or alternative national sources, provided they comply with the data specifications listed in table 18.
-If Parties decide to use alternative data sources, they should follow Steps 2 to 5 below:
+1. **Select drought index or precipitation dataset**: Parties may decide to use the default drought index data or alternative national sources, provided they comply with the data specifications listed in table 18.
+If Parties decide to use an alternative precipitation data source, they should follow actions 2 to 5 below:

-2. **Calculate the SPI**: the SPI should be derived for all months in the full available time series; however, Parties may choose alternative indexes better suited to their local environmental conditions.
+2. **Calculate the SPI**: the SPI should be derived for all months in the full available time series; however, Parties may choose alternative indexes (e.g., SPEI) better suited to their local environmental conditions.

-3. **Identify the drought intensity class of each grid cell**: based on the SPI calculation, the number of cells belonging to each of the SPI drought intensity classes should be counted and converted to areas by projecting the drought intensity class grids into a suitable equal area projection, and calculating the total areas under each drought intensity class in km2.
+3. **Identify the drought intensity class of each grid cell**: based on the SPI (or other drought index) calculation, the number of cells belonging to each of the drought intensity classes should be counted and converted to areas by projecting the drought intensity class grids into a suitable equal area projection, and calculating the total area under each drought intensity class in km2.
 Data is then reported in table SO3-1.T1.

-4. **Calculate proportion of land under drought**: the proportion of land in each drought intensity class and the overall proportion of land under drought over the total land area are calculated for each reporting year and reported in tables SO3-1.T1 and SO3-1.T2.
+4. **Calculate proportion of land under drought**: the proportion of land in each drought intensity class and the overall proportion of land under any drought conditions over the total land area are calculated for each reporting year and reported in tables SO3-1.T1 and SO3-1.T2.

-5. **Create a gridded spatial summary for the baseline and reporting periods**: data for the entire time series from 2000 to 2019 should be summarized spatially using the gridded SPI-12 data in four-year intervals (2000–2003, 2004–2007, 2008–2011, 2012–2015 and 2016–2019) to map the most extreme conditions in each period.
+5. **Create a set of drought intensity maps**: data for the entire time series from 2000 to 2023 should be summarized spatially using the gridded SPI-12 data, preferably in four-year intervals (2000–2003, 2004–2007, 2008–2011, 2012–2015, 2016–2019 and 2020-2023) to map the highest intensity drought conditions in each period.

-6. **Verify the results**: aware of the limitations related to the adoption of the SPI for estimating drought intensity, Parties may verify the suitability of such an index to describe drought occurrence and intensity in their countries before officially submitting estimates for UNCCD reporting.
+6. **Verify the results**: aware of the limitations related to the use of the SPI or other drought indexes for estimating drought intensity, Parties should verify the suitability of such an index to describe drought occurrence and intensity in their countries before officially submitting estimates for UNCCD reporting.

-7. **Generate reports**: once verified by the Parties, the data and supporting narrative for the reporting and baseline periods should be officially submitted to the UNCCD.
+7. **Save form and submit for review**: Once verified by the Parties, the data and supporting narrative should be marked as “In Review” and saved prior to review by the UNCCD.

 ### 3.1.7.
-Further reading

-- Good Practice Guidance for National Reporting on UNCCD Strategic Objective 3.
-Chapter 1.
-Level 1 Indicator (<https://www.unccd.int/publications/good-practice-guidance-national-reporting-unccd-strategic-objective-3-mitigate-adapt>)
+Additional Resources

+- WMO, 2018, Guide to climatological practices, second edition.
+Geneva, Switzerland. (<https://library.wmo.int/viewer/60113>)

 ## 3.2.
-SO 3-2 – Trends in the proportion of the total population exposed to drought
+SO 3-2 – Trends in the proportion of the population exposed to drought

 ### 3.2.1.
 Introduction